vendia/blog/posts/2023-01-11-distributed-ledger-challenges-and-solutions.md

 The multi-party data sharing pattern brings different pieces of data together from different organizations to provide a more comprehensive understanding.
 Think of this as multiple items that, when combined, are more valuable together than in isolation.
 For example, consider all the data related to a vehicle.
 There's its as-built specification and manufacturing record, its service record, its accident history, its insurance coverage (past and present), its inspection and tax status, and its traffic record…nearly an endless set of information so that no one today has a truly comprehensive understanding of that vehicle.

 The multi-party data sharing pattern allows companies to build a more comprehensive view of an entity.
 It allows them to derive new insights, identify new opportunities, and offer a tailored (and differentiating) customer or business experience.
-As just one example, it would allow an insurance company to, for example, offer a discounted insurance premium to cover a well-built, accident-free, well-serviced, parking-ticket-free vehicle.
+That comprehensive view would allow an insurance company to, for example, offer a discounted insurance premium to cover a well-built, accident-free, well-serviced, parking-ticket-free vehicle.

 ### Multi-party data sharing challenges